BOV-010: Liquidity ManagementDate: 11/13/2015 Status: Final

 Monitoring and Reporting

-The Office of the Treasurer is responsible for managing the daily cash position of the University, performing cash flow forecasting and variance analyses, and working with University units to monitor aggregate institutional liquidity.
+The Office of the Treasurer is responsible for managing the daily cash position of the University, performing cash flow forecasting and variance analyses, and working with University units to manage aggregate institutional liquidity.
+Key liquidity reports include:

-Treasury Report - On a monthly basis, Treasury prepares a report that highlights, among other things, cash and investment holdings as well as liquidity ratios.
+Treasury Report - highlighting, among other things, cash and investment holdings as well as liquidity ratios.

 • sources and uses under normal and stressed environments

 Cash Flow Forecast - used to project and manage cash flows throughout the year and support operating cash flow decisions, including the management of DCH targets.

 The reports listed here may be amended from time to time as needed at the discretion of the EVP-COO.

 The University attempts to diversify its various sources of liquidity.
 Diversification is achieved via liquidity source (e.g., cash, credit lines, commercial paper) and counterparty (e.g., credit lines with several counterparties, commercial paper issued by more than one dealer).

 Diversification of cash and investments is in accord with the diversification guidelines in the University’s Working Capital Investment Policy and UVIMCO’s Investment Policy Statement.